Internships & Research

 - Advising & Career Services provides workshops and classes to help you assess what careers might fit well with your personality, strengths, and interests.

 - You might also check out, “What Can I Do With a Degree in…,” available on the Portland State University Careers website under “For Students.”
+This resource lists all of the organizations that have previously posted career or internship opportunities with PSU, and is sorted by field of interest.

 - You can visit Advising & Career Services’ drop-in hours or make an appointment to speak with an advisor.